Disclosure: When you make a purchase through our links, we may receive a commission.

 4. Santafixie Raval Raw 60mm

 Crafted from 6061 aluminium, the Raval Raw 60mm boasts a lightweight and durable frame that’s available in four chic colors, including a stunning chrome finish.
-And with four different styles of bars to choose from, you can customize your ride to suit your specific needs and desires.
+With four different styles of bars to choose from, you can customize your ride to suit your specific needs and desires.

 Mechanically, the Raval Raw 60mm comes equipped with a flip-flop hub as standard, allowing you to easily switch between fixed gear and single-speed setup to suit your riding style.